 Validation Service

-Evaluate and ensure the information quality of PI in terms of Accuracy, Completeness, Relevance, Timeliness and other relevant qualitative factors.
+Evaluates and ensures the information quality of PI in terms of Accuracy, Completeness, Relevance, Timeliness and other relevant qualitative factors.

-Example
+Validation Service Example

-PI is received from an authorized third party for a particular purpose.
-Specific characteristics of the PI, such as date the information was originally provided, are checked to ensure the PI meets specified use requirements.
+The Utility has implemented a system to validate the vehicle’s VIN and onboard EV ID to ensure accuracy.

 Certification Service

-Ensure that the credentials of any Actor, Domain, System, or system component are compatible with their assigned roles in processing PI;
+Ensures that the credentials of any Actor, Domain, System, or system component are compatible with their assigned roles in processing PI

-Verify that an Actor, Domain, System, or system component supports defined policies and conforms with assigned roles.
+Verifies that an Actor, Domain, System, or system component supports defined policies and conforms with assigned roles

-Example
+Certification Service Example

-A patient enters an emergency room, presenting identifying credentials.
-Functionality has been implemented which enables hospital personnel to check those credentials against a patient database information exchange.
-Additionally, the certification service’s authentication processes ensures that the information exchange is authorized to receive the request.
+The Utility operates a data linkage communicating PI and associated policies with the vehicle manufacturer business partner.
+The Privacy Officers of both companies ensure that their practices and technical implementations are consistent with their agreed privacy management obligations.
+Additionally, functionality has been implemented which enables the Utility’s and the manufacturer’s systems to communicate confirmation that updated software versions have been registered and support their agreed upon policies.

 Enforcement Service

+Initiates monitoring capabilities to ensure the effective operation of all Services

-Initiate response actions, policy execution, and recourse when audit controls and monitoring indicate that an Actor or System does not conform to defined laws, regulations, policies or the terms of a permission (agreement).
+Initiates response actions, policy execution, and recourse when audit controls and monitoring indicate operational faults and failures

+Records and report evidence of compliance to Stakeholders and/or regulators

+Provides data needed to demonstrate accountability

-Example
+Enforcement Service Example

-A magazine’s subscription service provider forwards customer PI to a third party not authorized to receive the information.
-A routine audit of the service provider’s system reveals this unauthorized disclosure practice, alerting the appropriate responsible official (the organization’s privacy officer), who takes appropriate action.
-This action includes preparation of a Privacy Violation report submitted to the subscription service provider together with a series of recommendations for remedial action as well as an assessment of the privacy risk following the unauthorized disclosure.
+The Utility’s maintenance department forwards customer PI to a third party not authorized to receive the information.
+A routine audit by the Utility’s privacy auditor reveals this unauthorized disclosure practice, alerting the Privacy Officer, who takes appropriate action.
+This action includes preparation of a Privacy Violation report, together with requirements for remedial action, as well as an assessment of the privacy risk following the unauthorized disclosure.
+The Utility’s maintenance department keeps records that demonstrate that it only has forwarded customer PI to a third party based upon the agreements with its customers.
+Such a report may be produced on demand for Stakeholders and regulators.

 Security Service

-Make possible the trustworthy processing, communication, storage and disposition of privacy operations;
+Makes possible the trustworthy processing, communication, storage and disposition of privacy operations

-Provide the procedural and technical mechanisms necessary to ensure the confidentiality, integrity, and availability of personal information.
+Provides the procedural and technical mechanisms necessary to ensure the confidentiality, integrity, and availability of PI

-Example
+Security Service Example

-PI is transferred between authorized recipients, using transmission encryption, to ensure confidentiality.
+PI is encrypted when communicated between the EV, the Utility’s systems and when transmitting PI to its third party to ensure confidentiality.

-Strong standards-based, identity, authentication and authorization management systems are implemented to conform to data security policies.
+Strong standards-based, identity, authentication and authorization management systems are implemented to conform to the Utility’s data security policies.

 Presentation and Lifecycle Services